sakkarin2000/ticket-helpdesk-app/README.md

     ```

 4. Wait for all the container to build and run the services up
-5. Test the web application at localhost:3000
+5. Test the web application at localhost

 # **GET /api/v1/ticket**